As waves break

 about the artist:

-This project is made possible thanks to the generous support of the City of Charlottetown, Innovation PEI through the PEI Culture Action Plan, and the Canada Council for the Arts.
+We acknowledge the support of the Canada Council for the Arts, the City of Charlottetown, and Innovation PEI through the PEI Culture Action Plan.

 JoAnna Howlett would like to thank Innovation PEI for their support of this exhibition.